Giobordi/Computational_Intelligence/Final_report/report.md

 - **Iterated Local Search** : the *tweak* function is called `tweak_iterated_local` and in the algorithm the condiction to apply the `new_starting_position` (that is the random restart when the algorithm is stuck in a local optimum)  is that for `ceil(set_threashold/10)` time the new state is not better than the previous one.
 Even in this case the stopping condition is the number of iterations equal to `ceil(num_points/2)`.

-The results of the algorithms are shown in the following table:
+The best result obtained are shown in the following table:
 <figure>
     <img src="images_report/Halloween_challenge.JPG"  width="auto" height="auto">
 </figure>